Expensent

 • •Recipient rules can add an envelope recipient to any message matching an address pattern (for example, BCC receipts@expensify.com on every message delivered to billing@yourdomain.com).

 • •Content compliance rules can match on sender, subject, headers, attachment type, or body text, and apply an action like "add more recipients" pointing at receipts@expensify.com.
-Useful when the sender is shared but only invoices matter.
+Useful when a Workspace admin wants to route invoice-like mail, but still not a guaranteed Expensify attribution fix.

-Pros: no per-user verification handshake, centralised policy management, propagates automatically to every user in the Workspace domain, can scope to a shared billing alias or an entire department.
-Cons: it requires admin access you may not have, changes take up to about 20 minutes to propagate, and the matching syntax is substring- and regex-based rather than semantic — so a routing rule for subject:invoice will happily forward the marketing email whose subject line is "Invoice your friends for a free month".
+The attraction is obvious: no per-user verification handshake, centralised policy management, and routing rules that can scope to a shared billing alias or an entire department.
+The catch is just as important: Google says routed or forwarded mail still appears to come from the original sender, while Expensify ties emailed receipts to linked sender addresses.
+That makes Workspace routing a mail admin tool, not a clean documented Expensify workaround.
+It also requires admin access you may not have, and the matching syntax is substring- and regex-based rather than semantic — so a routing rule for subject:invoice will happily forward the marketing email whose subject line is "Invoice your friends for a free month".

 Corporate IT note: routing rules are considered a mail compliance control and usually require a change ticket.
 Expect your IT team to ask who owns receipts@expensify.com, whether a compliance footer is required, and whether the rule needs logging.
-Budget a week, not an afternoon.
+Also expect to test whether the routed message still lands correctly in Expensify under the right linked sender.

-Crucially, like every Gmail-native method: routing rules only apply to new mail going forward.
-They do not retroactively forward the 2,000 invoices already in everyone's inbox.
-For that, keep reading.
+Crucially, like every Gmail-native method, routing rules only apply to new mail going forward.
+They do not retroactively forward the old invoices already in everyone's inbox.
+Treat Method C as an admin caveat, not the main recommendation.

 6. Method D — Apps Script and Gmail API